Aspects of Jesus

 consistency look like?
 Isn't this idea an unwise fabrication?

-2. If not total internal biblical consistency, does the New
+2. If we do not have total internal Biblical consistency, does the New

-3. If not total internal NT consistency, do the gospels have total
+3. If we do not have total internal New Testament consistency, do the Gospels have total

 internal consistency?
 If so, what does this consistency look like?
 If